akarapetian/MineField/README.md

+my 3D high score :  772900
+can you beat it?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/akarapetian/MineField/edit/main/README.md) to maintain and preview the content for your website in Markdown files.